 I think this is a difficult answer because Malaysia is quite diverse and it will be unfair to make any generalizations.
 Different people react in different ways to different things.
 You’ll come across the hardworking and the lazy ones, the discriminatory and embracing.
 But overall we feel they are really nice people?

 What’s your best marriage advice to a couple who plan to relocate to Malaysia?

 1. Keep an open mind due to the diverse nature of the people.

 2. Keep an eye on your finances.
-Find all the options to minimize cost.
-There’s pretty decent local neighborhoods that are foreigner friendly not only the high end condos.
+Find all the opportunities to minimize cost.
+There are plenty of pretty decent local neighbourhoods that are foreigner friendly not only the high-end condos.

 Leslie in your opinion What’s the best way to support a spouse who relocated for your career?

-- I think you need to encourage you partner to understand that the move is not just about/for one person.
+- I think you need to encourage your partner to understand that the move is not just about/for one person.